 World's Largest Wallet (Sets a new Guinness World Record!)

 Interested in the making of this large crimson wallet, sewn right here in the offices of Big Skinny in Cambridge, Massachusetts?
-Click here to see allll that was involved and some fun factoids!
+Click here to see all that was involved along with some fun factoids!

 Along with our wonderful project sponsors, here are the non-profits participating and the dates you can find them at the side of the large crimson wallet:

 Jose Mateo Ballet Theatre: November 29 + 30